pyrsmk/run/README.md

 ### Interrupting a task

-If you have a task that stays open until you hit `CTRL+C`, you probably want to handle correctly the interruption of it (for example: stopping gracefully a server).
-To handle this case, we need to catch the Interrupt exception quietly and run important tasks in the `ensure` block.
+If you have a task that stays open until you hit `CTRL+C`, you probably want to handle correctly the interruption of it (for example: stopping a server gracefully).
+To handle this, we need to catch the `Interrupt` exception and run important tasks in the `ensure` block.

 ```rb
 task :dev, "Run server in development mode" do